kragen/derctuo/segments-and-blocks.md

 including its arguments; a vector of instance variables in its receiver; and a pool of constants associated with, I think, the method.
-Different bytecodes are assigned to load and store from each of these "segments", except that the constant pool is not writable.
+Different bytecodes are assigned to load and store from each of these “segments”, except that the constant pool is not writable.
 There are no indirections there; the offsets are all hardcoded into the instructions.
-Arrays are instead treated as a separate class of object whose `#at:` and `#at:put:` methods are "primitives", handled by native code linked into the virtual machine.
+Arrays are instead treated as a separate class of object whose `#at:` and `#at:put:` methods are “primitives”, handled by native code linked into the virtual machine.

-Smalltalk does not have a notion of "pointer-free data"; its SmallIntegers, characters, booleans, and symbols ("selectors") are treated as full-fledged objects and nominally accessed by sending them messages, although some of them normally are implemented by storing all their (immutable) data in a tagged pointer rather than boxed in memory like CPython.
+Smalltalk does not have a notion of “pointer-free data”; its SmallIntegers, characters, booleans, and symbols (“selectors”) are treated as full-fledged objects and nominally accessed by sending them messages, although some of them normally are implemented by storing all their (immutable) data in a tagged pointer rather than boxed in memory like CPython.
 Some selectors like `#ifTrue:ifFalse:` are special-cased by the virtual machine.

-(Hmm, actually maybe Smalltalk does have such a notion: "bits" fields.)
+(Hmm, actually maybe Smalltalk does have such a notion: “bits” fields.)

 So in a sense this is a simplification of the Smalltalk model, with just one uniform kind of node for instance variables, local variables, etc., but with storage for pointer-free bytes slapped onto the side.

-Kaehler & Krasner's 1982 LOOM paper describes an approach that is very similar in many ways, although unfortunately they had not yet finished the system at the time they published their paper, saying, "Our LOOM virtual memory system is in its infancy.
-We are only beginning to make measurements on its performance."
+Kaehler & Krasner’s 1982 LOOM paper describes an approach that is very similar in many ways, although unfortunately they had not yet finished the system at the time they published their paper, saying, “Our LOOM virtual memory system is in its infancy.
+We are only beginning to make measurements on its performance.”
 Other authors of the LOOM system included Althoff, Weyer, Deutsch, Ingalls, and Merry, with input from Bobrow and Tesler.

 LOOM maintains an in-RAM cache of up to
-2<sup>15</sup> "resident" objects linked together with 16-bit short Oops, out of a possible total of 2<sup>31</sup> objects on disk (occupying a maximum of 2<sup>33</sup> bytes, since it was 1982), linked together with 32-bit long Oops.
-Nonresident objects' ambassadors in RAM are called "leaves".
+2<sup>15</sup> “resident” objects linked together with 16-bit short Oops, out of a possible total of 2<sup>31</sup> objects on disk (occupying a maximum of 2<sup>33</sup> bytes, since it was 1982), linked together with 32-bit long Oops.
+Nonresident objects’ ambassadors in RAM are called “leaves”.
 They mention that the average object in their system consumes 13 words in memory (26 bytes), plus perhaps a couple more words in the Resident Object Table.
-To save RAM, some short-Oop fields are just 0 ("lambda") instead of pointing at leaf objects, requiring LOOM to refetch the on-disk object to find the long Oop they're supposed to refer to.
+To save RAM, some short-Oop fields are just 0 (“lambda”) instead of pointing at leaf objects, requiring LOOM to refetch the on-disk object to find the long Oop they’re supposed to refer to.

 LOOM de-lambda-izes the entire receiver, fleshing out lambdas into full leaves, before invoking a method.
 Thus it avoids null checks on